 And you can also compost the filter and grounds afterward!

-Mistake: Following the same formula, even if you're unhappy with your cup.
+Mistake: Following the same formula, even if you're unhappy with your cup

 "Don't be scared by all the extreme technical info you can read online about coffee making.
-You can make great coffee at home, and it's not that hard!"
-McManus says.
+You can make great coffee at home, and it's not that hard," McManus says.

-Mistake: Buying the wrong machine in the first place.
+Mistake: Buying the wrong machine in the first place

 Just as the wrong tool makes a DIY job nearly impossible or an incomplete ingredient list hampers that classic recipe, utilizing a sub-par automatic drip coffee maker can wreak havoc on your morning routine.

-"We've found that too many coffee makers either have a coffee reservoir that is too small (so it physically can't hold enough grounds to make good coffee for that amount of water) or it heats water to the wrong temperature so the coffee is over- or under-extracted and tastes weak, sour, or bitter," she says.
+"We've found that too many coffee makers either have a coffee reservoir that is too small (so it physically can't hold enough grounds to make good coffee for that amount of water) or it heats water to the wrong temperature so the coffee is over- or under-extracted and tastes weak, sour, or bitter," McManus says.

-"And many coffee makers don't brew the pot of coffee in the optimal time frame," McManus adds.
+"And many coffee makers don't brew the pot of coffee in the optimal time frame," McManus says.
 "Look for a machine that has the coffee and water in full contact for no less than four and no more than eight minutes for the best results."

-Mistake: Using a single-cup brewer.
+Mistake: Using a single-cup brewer